-No. If the lecture series description appeals to you please don’t hesitate to register!
+No. If the class description appeals to you please don’t hesitate to register!

 How long does one lecture series run for?

-In most cases, each lecture series meets once a week, for two hours, for six consecutive weeks.
+In most cases, each lecture series and writing workshops meet once a week, for two hours, for six consecutive weeks.

-Do you offer LinR lecture series in the summer months?
+Do you offer LinR classes in the summer months?